Automatic Camera Trajectory Control with Enhanced Immersion for Virtual Cinematography: Supplementary Materials

+To facilitate cinematic production and test the effectiveness of our proposed method, we have integrated our camera control system as a plug-in within a 3D virtual filmmaking application.
+As a supplement to the main text, this integration is further detailed in this section.
+Given scripts from the user, the application first conducts an automatic script analysis and staging, according to the methodologies described in \cite{yu2023novel}.
+Such processes efficiently pre-initialize scenarios, character behaviors—including actions and emotional variables—and camera placements for users.
+Notably, all these elements are customizable through interfaces, allowing the user to make adjustments based on their own preferences.

+In the application, users are provided with three distinct camera tracks as well as multiple character tracks for designing camera and character behaviors.
+As indicated by the yellow box in Fig. \ref{app}, the "Manual Camera" track is user-editable, whereas the "Auto Camera" and "Moving Camera" tracks are reserved for automatically generated cameras, utilizing \cite{yu2023novel} and our proposed method, respectively.
+The configuration of our camera movement generation module is displayed in the light blue box in Fig. \ref{app}.
+Here, flag 1 determines the activation of camera trajectory synthesis while flag 2 for visual aesthetic adjustment, enabling users to flexibly control the generation result to their specific needs.
+Additionally, if the "AUTOCAM" checkbox is selected, this means the camera from the "Auto Camera" track is used as the initial placement for the subsequent camera movement generation, otherwise, the system by default refers to the "Manual Camera" track.

+To synthesize camera movement, users can right-click on a deep blue behavior block on the character track and select the "Moving Camera Generation" option, as depicted in step 2 of Fig. \ref{app}.
+The generation will then start using the current settings, involving the initialization from the nearest camera location, as well as actor poses and an emotion variable.
+Once the camera trajectory has been generated, it is displayed as a new camera behavior block on the "Moving Camera" track, highlighted with a purple box in Fig. \ref{app}.
+Such the type of camera is given the highest priority for playing in the monitor view.
+We also offer a live usage instruction in the supplementary video.

-\section{Process of User Study}
+\subsection{Process of User Study}

-Here we provide details regarding the user study process in Section \ref{qualieval}.
-The main testing flow is illustrated in Fig. \ref{us_flow}.
-Before the test, we briefly introduce participants to the three types of immersion—spatial, emotional, and aesthetic—along with their corresponding shooting techniques: tracking camera, shaky camera, and rule-of-thirds.
-This is to help the testers get familiarized with the test contents quickly.
+In this section, we elaborate on every procedure in the user study.
+The whole testing flow is illustrated in Fig. \ref{us_flow}.
+Before the test, we briefly introduce participants with basic cinematographic knowledge, including the actor-camera synchronization principle as well as shooting techniques of spatial tracking, emotional styling, and aesthetic framing.
+This is crucial to help all participants get familiarized with the testing contents quickly.